+3. Click Yes.

-3. Click Yes to update and locate the firmware you downloaded (the file ends in .img).
+The router locates the firmware you downloaded (the file ends in .img) and begins the update.

 WARNING!

 When uploading firmware to the router, do not interrupt the web browser by closing the window, clicking a link, or loading a new page.
 If the browser is interrupted, it could corrupt the firmware.